caitlin615/gifbro/README.md

-GifBro: For the Gym Bro -- The World's ONLY Gif-Powered Workout Timer!
+GIFBro: For the Gym Bro -- The World's ONLY GIF-Powered Workout Timer!
 ---------

-A simple workout timer that shows you a random gif on an interval to help motivate you through your workout.
+A simple workout timer that shows you a random GIF on an interval to help motivate you through your workout.

 Powered by [Giphy](https://giphy.com/).